Consensual Encounters with Law Enforcement: “Am I Free to Leave?”

 Q: Does this mean that I should not talk to the police?

 A: No, but understanding the bounds of the government’s authority when interacting with the police is always important.
-Finally, when in doubt about the situation, simply ask, “Am I free to leave?”
-The answer to that basic question will have an important impact on your rights.
+When in doubt about the situation, simply ask, “Am I free to leave?”
+The answer to that basic question will have an important impact on the extent of your constitutional rights at that moment.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
 It was prepared by Assistant State Public Defender Jeremy J. Masters of the Office of the Ohio Public Defender.